Bye Bye Love (The Everly Brothers song): George Harrison version

 Did me a favour, I ... threw them both out.

 In a later verse, Harrison states that he has "got tired of ladies that plot and shove me", before apparently dismissing his wife's affair as "our lady ... out on a spree".

-Rumours circulated that Clapton himself contributed on guitar and Boyd on backing vocals, but they were incorrect, although the new couple were credited on the inner sleeve notes.
+Rumours circulated that Clapton himself contributed on guitar and Boyd on backing vocals, but they were false, even though the new couple were credited on the inner sleeve notes next to the song title.
 Harrison had written their names along with other cryptic messages among the album's musician credits, whereupon an assistant then sought permission from Clapton's record company and added the standard acknowledgment, reading: "Eric Clapton appears through the courtesy of RSO Records."

 The song also included a credit for "Rhythm Ace", which Tom Scott explained soon after the album's release: "Rhythm Ace is an electronic machine that plays any rhythm – a boogaloo, a cha-cha or a rhumba.
 I suppose a lot of people will think it's a person."
 In fact, Harrison played all the instruments on the recording, using the multitrack facilities at his Friar Park home studio: two 12-string acoustic guitars, drums, Moog bass as well as bass guitar, three electric guitar parts, electric piano, bongos, together with his lead vocal and backing vocals.

-While Harrison dismissed the exercise as "just a little joke" in a 1977 interview, his reading of "Bye Bye Love" drew an unfavorable response from music critics when Dark Horse was released in December 1974.
+While Harrison dismissed the exercise as "just a little joke" in a 1977 interview, his rendition of "Bye Bye Love" drew an unfavorable response from music critics when Dark Horse was released in December 1974.
 In music journalist Peter Doggett's description, "gossip columnists lapped up" the information Harrison disclosed in the song.
 Among more recent assessments, Richard Ginell of AllMusic calls it a "slipshod rewrite" and Alan Clayson refers to Harrison's "blatant ... liberty-taking".
 Author Simon Leng views it as "one track on Dark Horse that seriously fails the quality-control test ... a desperately bad offering".
 He adds: "In its own way, 'Bye Bye, Love' is a classic 1970s period piece, from the era when rock stars used music to settle their own personal scores.
 Thankfully, George Harrison only made that mistake once."

-In a 2014 review for Uncut, Richard Williams said Harrison's reading of "Bye Bye, Love" was a highlight of an album that otherwise "only a devoted Apple scruff could love".
+In a 2014 review for Uncut, Richard Williams described Harrison's rendition of "Bye Bye, Love" as a highlight of an album that otherwise "only a devoted Apple scruff could love".
 With this cover version, Williams continued, Harrison "sought the kind of return to bare-bones rock'n'roll simplicity Lennon had achieved with 'Instant Karma'".
 Ingham also rates "Bye Bye, Love" among the best tracks on Dark Horse, along with the title song and "Far East Man".
 Blogcritics' Chaz Lipp describes it as "a funky and funny comment on the dissolution of his marriage".